Bias robustness of depth estimators in multivariate settings: Introduction

-The seminal paper by \cite{Huber1964} highlighted the median as an estimator with optimal worst-case behavior under contamination (i.e., its maximum bias), making it the most robust among the class of equivariant location estimators.
+The concept of statistical depth has received considerable attention as a way to extend the notions of the median and quantiles to more general statistical models.
+Originally introduced by \cite{Tukey1975}, depth was defined as the minimum proportion of data points lying on either side of a point, and this idea was later extended to the bivariate case. \cite{DonohoGasko1992} formalized the general notion of the halfspace depth of a point $\mathbf{z}$ in a $p$-dimensional space with respect to a probability measure $P$ in which the search is for a location or center of the probability measure $P$.
 A key feature of the median is that it is flanked on each side by half of the data mass, helping to shield it from the effects of outliers.
 This robustness---being well-surrounded by data---is echoed in Tukey's concept of the multivariate median.
-In this case, a point in Euclidean space is considered a median if it maximizes the minimum mass contained in any closed half-space whose boundary includes the point.
+In this case, a point in a Euclidean space is considered a median if it maximizes the minimum mass contained in any closed halfspace whose boundary includes the point.
 In this sense, the search for a point or location center that fits deeply within the data cloud is the idea that pervades some other statistical models.

-This pursuit of a point that is "deeply inserted" into the data, to enhance robustness in univariate and multivariate location models, has been extended to other statistical frameworks.
-In the regression setting, \cite {RousseeuwHubert1999} defined regression depth, which measures how deeply a linear fit is embedded within the data.
+This pursuit of a point that is "deeply inserted" into the data, to enhance robustness in univariate and multivariate location models, has been extended to other statistical frameworks. \cite{RousseeuwHubert1999} defined regression depth, which measures how deeply a linear fit is embedded within the data.
 This is evaluated by the smallest amount of data mass in the two opposing wedges formed by the fit plane and vertical planes orthogonal to the explanatory subspace. \cite {MizeraMuller2004} further explored depth concepts in the context of location-scale models.
 In fact, the univariate regression depth treated by \cite{RousseeuwHubert1999} is a special case of the multivariate regression depth defined by \cite{Mizera2002}.
-A very similar but earlier definition was proposed in \cite{BernEppstein2000}.
+A very similar but earlier definition was proposed in \cite{BernEppstein2000}. \cite{BaiHe1999} derived the asymptotic distribution of the maximal depth regression estimator and the Tukey's deepest point, whose limiting distribution is characterized through a max--min operation of a continuous process. \cite{Nagy2019} discussed the relationships between halfspace depth and problems in affine and convex geometry, offering an extensive overview of various depth notions.